Insider’s guide to Beijing in China, ranked #81 in our countdown of ‘100 Most Incredible Cities in the World’.

 You’ll also find prime examples of historical architecture: Prince Gong’s mansion and the former residence of Song Qing Ling.

-The Drum Tower (Gu Lou), from which Beijing’s name is derived, and the Bell Tower (Zhong Lou) once dominated the city’s skyline.
+The Drum Tower (Gu Lou), and the Bell Tower (Zhong Lou) once dominated the city’s skyline.

 Originally used as musical instruments they are now historical relics of a time gone by – but if you are lucky you might catch one of the daily performances at the Drum Tower.